chaitanya-natani/sample/README.md

 Once the OneFS cluster successfully boots up, user will receive a sequence of prompts in order to perform the minimal cluster configuration before executing the bootstrap scripts.
 These steps can be followed exclusively on the console.

+Below steps shows the inputs provided to the prompts and their output.

 ```sh
 Welcome to the Isilon IQ configuration wizard.
 Copyright (c) 2001-2020 Dell Inc. All Rights Reserved.